top of page

 Final Thoughts

-Harvard is known, among many other things, for its long and storied athletic history.
-While the school boasts some legendary venues and baseball has been played on the O’Donnell Field site since the 19th century, this is a bare-bones facility.
-Aside from the colossal shell of Harvard Stadium hovering over the first base line, there’s little to make a visit to O’Donnell Field a memorable one.
+Harvard boasts a long and storied athletic history.
+While the school boasts some legendary venues and baseball has been played on the O'Donnell Field site since the 19th century, this is very much a bare-bones facility.
+Aside from the colossal Harvard Stadium hovering over the first base line, there's little to make a visit to O'Donnell Field a memorable one.

 If planning to make a visit to Harvard, keep in mind that the baseball season takes place largely in March and April, when the weather in New England can be fickle.
 Changes in schedule, postponements, cancellations and even changes in venue are commonplace.
 Be sure to make your plans flexible.